jlesage/docker-baseimage-gui/README.md

 A picture of your application can be added to the image.
 This picture is displayed in the WEB interface's navigation bar.
-This is also the master picture used to generate favicons that support differents browsers and platforms.
+This is also the master picture used to generate favicons that support different browsers and platforms.

 Add the following command to your `Dockerfile`, with the proper URL pointing to